+FORM 10-Q

+(Mark One)
-FORM 10- Q (Mark C One) X QUARTERLY REPORT PURSUA ANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 Fe or the quarterly period end led May 31, 20 20 OR • TRANSITION REPORT PURSUA ANT TO SECTION 13 OR 15 (d) OF THE S SECURITIES EXCHANGE ACT OF 1934 on period from Tor the transiti - Commission File Number r: 000-50107 DAYB REAK OIL A ND GAS S, INC. act name of registrant as spe , Washington 91-0626366 (State or other jurisdiction of incorporation on or organization) (I. R.S.
-Employer Identification No.) 110 11 N. Argonne Road, Suite A 211, S pokane Valley, WA 99212 (Address of principal executive offices) (Zip code) (D (509) 232-767 4.5 egistrant's telephone number, i - (Former name, fo ormer address and former fiscal l year, if changed since last report) Securiti es registered pursuant to Section 12(b ) of the Act: Title of each class Trading Symbo l(s) Name of each exchange la on which registered n/a n/a n/a Exchan 2 months (or for such shorte er period that the by Section 13 or 15(d) of the Securities e registrant was required to file such reports).
-Interact ive Data File required to be submitted d and posted pursuant to Ru ıle 405 of Regu ted on its corporate web site, if any, ever dation S-T (§ 232.405 of this chapter) durin omit and post such files).
-Yes ☑ No □ reportin ompany.
-See the definitions s of "large accel iler, a non-accelerated filer, or a smaller erated filer," "accelerated filer", and "smalle et.
-Large accelerated filer $\square$ Accelerated filer □ Non-accelerated filer ✓ Smaller reporting company ✓ Emerging growth company $\Box$ to use the extended transition period for Section 13(a) of the Exchange Act.

-At July 13, 2020 the registrant had 53,532,364 outstanding shares of \$0.001 par value common stock.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+F or the quarterly period ended November 30, 20 20 OR \square TRANSITION REPORT PURSU JANT TO SECTION 13 OR 15 (d) OF THE SECU JRITIES EXCHANGE ACT OF 1934 For the tr ransition period from to Commission File Number: 000-50107 BREAK OIL AND GAS, (Exact name of registrant as specified in its charter Washington 91-0626366 (State or other jurisdiction of incorpora I.R.S.
+Employer Identification No.) 1101 N. Argonne Road, Suite A 211, 99212 (Address of principal execut ive offices) (Zip code) (509) 232-7674 (Registrant's telephone number, including area code) (Former nar ne, former address and former fiscal year, if changed sin ce last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered n/a n/a n/a (1) has filed all reports required to be filed by Second such shorter period that the registrant was required s. ✓ Yes □ No File required to be submitted and posted pursu t has submitted electronically and posted on its contant to Rule 405 of Regulation S-T (§ 232.405 of trequired to submit and post such files).
+Yes 🗹 No his chapter) during the preceding 12 months (or at is a large accelerated filer, an accelerated filer, by.
+See the definitions of "large accelerated filer Rule 12b-2 of the Exchange Act. arge accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company \square check mark if the registrant has elected not to us tandards provided pursuant to Section 13(a) of the ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the e Exchange Act). 🗆 Yes 🗹 No at January 13, 2021 the registrant had 60,491,122 outstanding shares of \$0.001 par value common stock. - -